fmanimashaun/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I'd like to thank Microverse for helping us in the journey to become a Fullstack developer.
+- I'd like to thank Microverse for helping us in the journey to become a Fullstack developer.

+- Special appreciation [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) for the Original design idea

 <p align="right"><a href="#readme-top">👆</a></p>